preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/tenant-settings/sign-off-requests/requests/index.rst.txt

 Sign-off Requests Rollup block
 *********************************
-There's a bloxck available to be used for listing the Sign-off Requests that is sent to the logged in user or a group that the user belongs to.
+There's a block available to be used for listing the Sign-off Requests that is sent to the logged in user or a group that the user belongs to.

 More information about the block is found here: :doc:`Sign-off Requests Rollup </blocks/sign-off-request/index>`